COVID-19 and Student Housing

 • Wear gloves when cleaning and ensure proper ventilation while using a disinfectant.

-When cleaning when a roommate is sick:
+When a roommate is sick:

 • If the sick person is able to clean, make sure to provide them with their own supplies (paper towels, toilet paper, cleaners).